 I recently moved house.
 As a moving present I bought myself a slow cooker.
 This device is amazing, it's really broadened my horizons as far as cooking food goes.
 So, to celebrate my new-found mad kitchen skills, I decided to invite some friends around for a meal.
-Maybe it's my stupid brain not being able to turn off from work, but the experience taught me some lessons that I'm bringing into my role as a Product Owner at Hostelworld.
+Maybe it's my stupid brain not being able to turn off from work, but the experience taught me some lessons that I'm bringing into my role as a Product Manager at Hostelworld.

 Calculated risks with the resources available